YanCotta/MachineLearningPortfolio/README.md

 3. Explore individual README.md files for usage instructions and implementation details.

 ## License
 This project is licensed under the MIT License.
+Check "LICENSE" file.

 ## Contact
 For inquiries, email: yanpcotta@gmail.com